NJACKWinterOfCode/Morse-Code-Hacking/README.md

 # Morse-Code-Hacking
 A hacking application which will use ML to track open ports in TCP/IP protocols and send them to base using morse code , in the form of sound, and decrypt them in the base system.
+This application will use JAVA as the primary language and other related languages such as Scala, NodeJS, JFlex, etc. , to convert tracked open ports of TCP/IP protocols into Morse Codes and transmit it using miniature sound waves.
+The tracking part will use Maching Learning.
+When it reaches the bast receiver system, automatic keyoggers , password decryptors and hash generators, etc. will be generated to hack into any social network, system or any other web network, after the morse codes are decrypted.
+The ML part will take the use of C, C++, Arduino Programming.